ApoorvaN1701/Multipath-Rayleigh-Channel/README.md

-# Multipath Rayleigh Channel Simulation
+# Multipath Rayleigh Channel with Different Doppler Frequencies

 ## Introduction
 This project simulates the **Power Spectral Density (PSD)** of a multipath Rayleigh fading channel with different Doppler frequencies.
 The simulation is implemented in **Python** using **NumPy** and **Matplotlib** to analyze how different Doppler frequencies affect signal degradation in a wireless communication environment.